eloquent/endec/README.md

 ### React streams

-Streams can be obtained from an [encoder, decoder, or codec]. *Endec*'s streams implement both [WritableStreamInterface] and [ReadableStreamInterface] from the [React] library, and hence can be used in an asynchronous manner.
+Streams can be obtained from an [encoder, decoder, or codec](#encoders-decoders-and-codecs). *Endec*'s streams implement both [WritableStreamInterface] and [ReadableStreamInterface] from the [React] library, and hence can be used in an asynchronous manner.

 ```php
 use Eloquent\Endec\Base32\Base32;